joelmccracken/fp.rb/README.md

 ## Usage

-## The FP::Fn Base Class
+### The FP::Fn Base Class

+The FP::Fn class simulates closure-like behavior with classes and familiar class syntax.
+It eliminates the boilerplate that is otherwise necessary when using classes in a functional style.

 This class provides a way to emulate familiar patterns from functional languages.
-In most functional languages, it is common to define helper functions within the body of functions.
-These functions have access to the arguments from the original function, as these are part of the environment in which they are defined.
+In most functional languages, it is common to define functions within the body of other functions to help with computation.
+These inner functions have access to the arguments that outer function are called with, as these are part of the environment in which they are defined.

+Lets look at an example:
 Imagine that for some reason you had to implement exponentiation yourself, and only had addition to work with.
 Since multiplication can be define as a series of additions, and exponentiation is defined as a series of multiplications, you can use addition and recursive function calls to solve the problem.

+In Ruby, the closest example would look something like this:

+    def slow_exponentiate(x, y)
+      multiply_x = ->(num_left) {
+        if num_left > 0
+          x + multiply_x.(num_left - 1)
+        else
+          0
+        end
+      }

+      exponentiate_x = ->(num_left) {
+        if num_left > 0
+          multiply_x.(exponentiate_x.(num_left - 1))
+        else
+          1
+        end
+      }

+      exponentiate_x.(y)
+    end

 In Haskell, this solution would look something like this: